Early Engineering Institute (EEI)

-The College of Engineering has partnered with GEAR UP to offer The Early Engineering Institute, which is a free, four-day residential summer program for high achieving 8th and 9th grade GEAR UP students.
-The goals of the program are to strengthen students’ algebra skills, increase students’ understanding of careers in engineering and increase students’ understanding of the role of engineers on a global scale.
+The College of Engineering and GEAR UP offer the Early Engineering Institute, a free, four-day residential summer program for high-achieving 9th and 10th grade GEAR UP students.
+The goals of the program are to strengthen students’ math and problem solving skills, prepare students for applying to college, increase students’ awareness and understanding of careers in engineering, and increase students' confidence through self-exploration, leadership and confidence-building activities.

-We accomplish these goals by giving middle and high school students the chance to live and dine on-campus in a residence hall, visit real engineering labs across all disciplines, and study in engineering classrooms.
-These activities are all designed to expose and prepare students for advanced algebra skills, which they will need upon entering into high school.
+EEI gives students the chance to live and dine on-campus in a residence hall, visit real engineering labs across all disciplines, and study in engineering classrooms.
+These activities are all designed to expose and prepare students for advanced math and problem solving skills, which they will need upon entering into their next grade level.

 Who Can Attend the Early Engineering Institute?

 This program is a partnership between the College of Engineering and GEAR UP; as such, only GEAR UP students are able to participate in this program.

 The Early Engineering Institute has been featured in several University of Washington articles.
 Read more about the positive impact this program has on students:

 August 15, 2013 | Office of Minority Affairs and Diversity

 Fifty-nine rising eighth and ninth-graders from throughout the state spent four days in July on the UW campus participating in hands-on engineering labs, activities, and math classes that prepared them to enter the next grade level and increased their understanding of engineering.
 The event was the second annual Early Engineering Institute, hosted by the Office of Minority Affairs & Diversity in partnership with Washington State GEAR UP and the UW College of Engineering.